ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ### High-temperature operation

 When operating above the cutoff temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
-There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own
+There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own lookup table stored in the instruments config area.
+The lookup table is a key-value pair.
+The key is the difference between the current heater power and the target heater power.
+The value is the pressure setpoint to set.